Anti-Submarine Warfare Shallow Water Craft: Capabilities

 Being vessels primed for anti-submarine warfare (ASW), the ASW-SWC vessels were conceived to undertake multiple missions, including "search-and-attack-unit" (SAU) roles, low-intensity maritime operations (LIMO), subsurface surveillance in littoral-waters and coordinated ASW operations with maritime-patrol aircraft (MPA).
-In addition, the vessels also possess the capability to interdict and destroy subsurface targets, within the vicinity coastal waters.
+In addition, the vessels also possess the capability subsurface surveillance and interdiction, within the vicinity coastal waters.
 The vessels can also be deployed for search-and-rescue (SAR) missions in littoral waters.
+The corvettes are meant for operations within 200 nmi of the coastline.

 In their secondary role, the vessels will be able to lay mines, to protect domains of crucial importance, such as naval bases and commercial ports, from enemy submarines.